 1. What is diversity hiring?

-2. How does a Recruiting CRM improve diversity hiring goals?
+2. How does a Recruiting CRM help achieve diversity hiring goals?

-A Recruiting CRM helps achieve diversity hiring goals by organising talent pipelines, automating inclusive outreach, and tracking hiring metrics.
-It ensures structured processes that support fairness and measurable progress.
+A Recruiting CRM helps achieve diversity hiring goals by organising diverse talent pipelines, automating inclusive recruitment outreach, tracking hiring metrics, and supporting bias reduction through structured workflows.

 3. Can a Recruiting CRM help reduce hiring bias?

 Yes.
-A Recruiting CRM supports bias reduction through standardised workflows, structured interview scorecards, and consistent communication templates.
-This promotes fair and objective candidate evaluation.
+A Recruiting CRM supports bias reduction by using standardised workflows, structured interview scorecards, consistent candidate communication, and data-driven hiring insights.

 4. Why is candidate engagement important in diversity hiring?